 5. Write detailed documentation

-Nobody knows your product better then yourself.
-That’s why you should use all possible means to explain existing and potential users each and every corner of your plugin or theme, each checkbox and button, what is their purpose, what is the usage procedure, and so on: it will save both you and users a lot of time in the future.
-Put the documentation everywhere: in a PDF file attached to the item, in the popover hints, in a FAQ on your site, in a knowledge base, you can even start a stackexchange tag related to your item and answer questions there.
-Users appreciate that, they do not like to struggle in the process of getting information on how items work.
+Nobody knows your product better than yourself.
+That’s why you should use all possible means to explain existing and potential users each and every corner of your plugin or theme, each checkbox, and button, what is their purpose, what is the usage procedure, and so on: it will save both you and users a lot of time in the future.
+Put the documentation everywhere: in a PDF file attached to the item, in the popover hints, in a FAQ on your site, in a knowledge base, you can even start a StackExchange tag related to your item and answer questions there.
+Users appreciate that they do not like to struggle in the process of getting information on how items work.

-6. Support is a huge part of success
+6. Support is a huge part of the success

 No successful plugin or theme would be successful without providing good user support.
 Invest 1-2 hours daily to answer presale questions, help out people who’re puzzled, point them to the documentation sections, examples, etc. Users get most upset when they cannot find answers to their questions and when they are “left alone” with your theme or plugin.
 That can lead to unpleasant comments and remarks on your product, and this, in its turn, would negatively influence the sales.

 Do not underestimate the power of SEO 🙂 Users won’t crawl the web themselves to find for your theme or product, so SEO is probably the next step after release.
 Judging from my experience the best approach for promoting commercial WordPress plugins and themes is:

 - Promoting through YouTube videos – record several screencasts showing your plugin’s or theme’s functionality, put some target keywords in the video title and description.

 - Guest posts on WordPress-related resources – some of them would write a review on your plugin or theme for free, some would take some money.
 Here’re a few to start with: WPKube, WPLift, WPTavern, WPBeginner, WPExplorer.